 - TSH does not immediately reflect increasing thyroid antibodies in autoimmune thyroiditis.

-Difficulties with any of the above has been termed ‘Euthyroid Sick Syndrome’ – patient’s exhibit symptoms of an under functioning thyroid but their TSH and T4 results are “normal”.
+Difficulties with any of the above has been termed ‘Euthyroid Sick Syndrome’ i.e.: patients’ exhibit symptoms of an under functioning thyroid but their TSH and T4 results are consider ‘within range’.

-- Thyroxine (T4): T4 is secreted by the thyroid gland in response to hypothalamic-pituitary stimulation (TRH/TSH).
+- Thyroxine (T4): T4 is secreted by the thyroid gland in response to hypothalami-pituitary stimulation (TRH/TSH).
 This secreted T4 then circulates in the blood – bound to a carrier protein – until synthesised (in the liver and kidneys) to T3.
-T4 possesses no interfacing receptors of its own, but is the inactive precursor of T3.
+T4 possesses no interfacing receptors of its own but is the inactive precursor of T3.

-- Triiodothyronine (T3): although some T3 is produced by the thyroid gland, greater than 80% results from T4 conversion.
-T3 is our active thyroid hormone which profoundly regulates body metabolism.
+- Triiodothyronine (T3): although a slight amount of T3 is produced by the thyroid gland, greater than 80% results from T4 conversion.
+T3 is our active thyroid hormone which has the most profound effect on regulating body metabolism.

-In healthy, minimally-stressed people rT3 is quickly purged from the body.
-When rT3 levels are allowed to become excessive, they exert a >100 times affinity to convert T4 to rT3 – thus producing further rT3 at the expense of T3.
+In healthy minimally stressed people rT3 is usually rapidly purged from the body.
+When rT3 levels are allowed to become excessive they exert a >100 times affinity to convert T4 to rT3 – thus producing further rT3 at the expense of T3.

-The enzymatic process which facilitates T4 – T3 conversion is Selenium/Zinc dependant, so supplementing supra-therapeutic levels of these nutrients will aid T4 – T3 conversion over rT3 ‘corruption’ (Chan: 2014)********
+The enzymatic process which facilitates T4 – T3 conversion is Selenium and Zinc dependent, so supplementing supra-therapeutic levels of these nutrients will aid T4 – T3 conversion over rT3 ‘corruption’ (Chan: 2014) (8)

-A characteristic of the so-called ‘Wilson’s Thyroid Syndrome’ is patients’ exhibit high rT3 levels because T4 is continually corrupted to rT3 at the expense of T3. **Note: Wilson’s thyroid (temperature) syndrome is NOT considered an evidence-based diagnosis or condition by the American Thyroid Association (Nippoldt: 2015).
+A characteristic of the so-called ‘Wilson’s Thyroid Syndrome’ is patients will exhibit high rT3 levels because T4 is continually corrupted to rT3 at the expense of T3.
+Wilson’s thyroid (temperature) syndrome is NOT considered an evidence-based diagnosis or condition by the American Thyroid Association (Nippoldt: 2015).